 We encourage site owners to test their sites, particularly those that rely on third-party content integrations.
 We’ve added several new features to Firefox to make testing easier.

-The devtools Network Monitor now includes an indicator for all resource requests that have been classified as tracking resources.
+The Network Monitor in Firefox Developer Tools now includes an indicator for all resource requests that have been classified as tracking resources.
 This indicator is shown as a shield icon in the domain column.
 In the sample image below,

 trackertest.org is classified as a tracking resource, while the request to example.com is not.